Yo-Hey

-Yohei Fujita (藤田 洋平, Fujita Yōhei), better known by his ring name Yo-Hey (stylised in all capital letters), is a Japanese professional wrestler, currently signed to Pro Wrestling Noah (Noah).
+Yohei Fujita (藤田 洋平, Fujita Yōhei), better known by his ring name Yo-Hey (stylised in all capital letters), is a Japanese professional wrestler signed to Pro Wrestling Noah (Noah), where he is the GHC Junior Heavyweight Champion in his first reign and a member of the Ratel's stable.

-Fujita started his career in Dragon Gate (DG) under the ring name Ryoma (stylised in all capitals); his ring name being a tribute to former Japanese movement leader Ryoma Sakamoto.
+Fujita started his career in Dragon Gate (DG) under the ring name Ryoma (stylised in all capitals); his ring name being a tribute to former Japanese movement leader Sakamoto Ryōma.
 In 2009, Fujita left Dragon Gate due to an animal abuse scandal, and took an extended hiatus from professional wrestling until he returned in 2011 for Smash.
 He later wrestled for Wrestling New Classic (WNC) until 2013 when he left to become a freelancer, before signing with Noah in September 2017.

 Early life

 Fujita has a background in Shorinji Kempo, baseball, soccer, and judo.
 After graduating from the Human Academy Sports College, he began training in the Dragon Gate dojo.

 Professional wrestling career

 Dragon Gate (2008–2009)

 Fujita made his debut in Dragon Gate (DG) under his real name on December 22, 2008, against Kenshin Chikano.
-On March 20, 2009, during a Nex show, he joined Warriors-5 and changed his ring name to RYOMA in tribute to Ryoma Sakamoto.
+On March 20, 2009, during a Nex show, he joined Warriors-5 and changed his ring name to Ryoma in tribute to Sakamoto Ryōma.
 In mid 2009, an animal abuse scandal was causing an uproar in Dragon Gate surrounding the pet monkey, Cora.
 Fujita was one of the accused wrestlers who were involved in the abuse of Cora, and was put on an indefinite disciplinary measure.
 Then, Fujita announced his retirement from pro-wrestling due to the issues that were surrounding the whole situation.